zsimo/node-by-example/node.md

 ## Node.js
+[Node.js](https://nodejs.org/en) is an open-source and cross-platform JavaScript runtime environment.
-[Node.js](https://nodejs.org/en) is built on top of the [V8 JavaScript engine](https://v8.dev/), which is responsible for executing JavaScript code.
+ It's built on top of the [V8 JavaScript engine](https://v8.dev/), which is responsible for executing JavaScript code.
 However, Node.js extends the functionality of the V8 engine by providing APIs for I/O, `networking`, and other `system operations`.
 [Libuv](https://docs.libuv.org/en/v1.x/) plays a crucial role in this extension by powering the `event loop` and handling asynchronous I/O operations.

 ![Node platform](./assets/v8-libuv.png "Node platform")